DejanJoksimovic/CV/README.md

 * Interviewer for Frontend candidates in Endava: *2019 - up to date*
 * Mentorship in Saga and Endava (more then 15 people in total)
 * Leader of Belgrade Endava Frontend Community
     * Event coordinator for multiple FE Community events
+    * Training
 * Presentation
     * "How to boost your Frontend development using Fake apis" *March 2020*
-    * "React optimizations introduction" *April 2022*
+    * "React optimizations introduction" *May 2022*
 * Framework trainer for client developers *March 2016*
 * Father of two
 * Playing 6, 7 and 8 string guitars (by my custom design) and composing extreme heavy metal